balacode/udpt/README.md

 ## Ideas:
 - Write unit tests
-- Create a drop-in replacement for TCP and/or TLS connections
+- Create a drop-in replacement for TCP and TLS connections
 - Implement some form of transfer control
 - Improve performance
+- Allow multiple Senders and Receivers that use different Address and Port values.